containers/oci-umount/README.md

 When oci-systemd-hook detects systemd inside of the container it does the following:

 * Mounts a tmpfs on /run and /tmp
--  If there is content in the container image's /run and /tmp that content will be compied onto the tmpfs.
+-  If there is content in the container image's /run and /tmp that content will be copied onto the tmpfs.
 * Creates a /etc/machine-id based on the the containers UUID
 * Mounts the hosts /sys/fs/cgroups file systemd read-only into the container
 - /sys/fs/cgroup/systemd will be mounted read/write into the container.